John Stanwix: Background

 He was born John Roos, the son of Rev. John Roos, rector of Widmerpool, Nottinghamshire.
-In 1725, he succeeded to the estates of his uncle Thomas Stanwix and adopted the name of Stanwix.
+In 1725, he succeeded to the estates of his uncle Thomas Stanwix and adopted the name Stanwix.

 Stanwix entered the army in 1706, rose to a captain of the grenadiers in 1739, major of marines in 1741, and lieutenant-colonel in 1745, and was appointed equerry to Frederick, Prince of Wales, in 1749.
 In 1750, he was appointed Governor of Carlisle, and also represented the town in the British parliament as the Member of Parliament for Carlisle (1741–42 and 1746–61).

 In 1754, he became deputy quartermaster-general of the forces, and on 1 January 1756 he was made colonel-commandant of the 1st battalion of the 60th or Royal American Regiment.
 On his arrival in North America, he was given the command of the southern district.
 He had brought his son with him; he died in 1756.

 During 1757 his headquarters were at Carlisle, Pennsylvania, and he was appointed brigadier-general on 27 December of that year.